Human Augmentation. Definition, 4 examples & impact. What is human augmentation? What are examples and techniques of human augmentation?

 If you ask me, the same applies to the spectacular human augmentation that is already or will be there in our lives.
 The only difference is they have a bigger impact on us as humans, literally (with prostheses and implants) as well as figuratively (the manner the technologies impact us as humans).
 Similar to earlier innovations there are positives and negatives.

 The trick is to utilize the advantages of technology and reduce risks as much as possible.
 In that case, the techniques will benefit us rather than counteract.
 An interesting statement comes from Catholijn Jonker, professor interactive intelligence at the TU Delft and University Leiden.
-Her remark was about artificial intelligence, a related topic: ‘We need to work together with machines.’
+Her remark was about artificial intelligence, a related topic: ‘We need to work together with machines. we become more human with machines.’

 I think that is what we should pursue.
 How will technology be able to help us be more human, be a better human, for each other as well as for other people and the world around us?
 It is about human technology, as thinker and artist Koert van Mensvoort describes beautifully [link below].
 He is an advocate for technologies that amplify our strengths and overcome our weaknesses.